 Wine and the fact that the last time my husband and I went out on a date that didn't include sharing a vat of popcorn with my teen, was probably when we were deep in our courtship phase; a.k.a., before the kids came along.

 It's not that I don't love the fruit of my loins with every last bit of my heart — but the truth is, I guess I needed a PUSH from him to get in some adult only time where no one will be tugging on my sleeve that they're tired and bored.

-Here are my top 10 two-hour dates for husbands and wives:
+Here are my top 10 date ideas just for parents!